 The MSAT program supports the Discrimination Policy of Troy University in both student selection and faculty recruitment.
-Please go to https://www.troy.edu/academics/catalogs/2019-20/undergraduate-catalog/appendices.html for more information.
+Please go to the most recent Graduate Catalog for more information.
 Students are also required to comply with the BOC Standards of Professional Practice and NATA Code of Ethics.